Robert Skotheim: Biography

-In 1933, Skotheim was born to Sivert and Marjorie Skotheim, school teachers in West Seattle.
+In 1933, Skotheim was born to Sivert O., an emigrant from Norway, and Marjorie Skotheim, school teachers in West Seattle.
 He attended Fauntleroy School and West Seattle High School.
 He was educated at Princeton University, graduated with a B.A. in history from the University of Washington, and went on to obtain a Ph.D. from University of Washington Graduate School.
 In 1966, he was awarded a Guggenheim Fellowship and spent a year in France.
 Afterwards, he taught history at the University of Colorado, Boulder and then became provost of Hobart and William Smith College in Geneva, New York.

 From 1975 to 1988, he served as the 10th president of Whitman College, where he led a $50 million capital campaign to increase the endowment and researched the history of the college.
 In 1988, after 12 years at Whitman, he became president at the Huntington Library.
 In June 1992, he announced a $4.5 million gift to the library endowment.
 On June 30, 2001, he stepped down from the Huntington.

 On January 1, 2008, Skotheim assumed the role of interim president of Occidental College, replacing president Susan Westerberg Prager, who announced her intention to resign in mid-November.
 During his tenure, Skotheim was one of the oldest college presidents in the nation.
 On July 1, 2009, Skotheim stepped down and Jonathan Veitch, formerly dean of Eugene Lang College, took the reins.